leon-thomm/ryvencore-qt/README.md

 ### Contributing

 Due to my study, I myself will not be able to work on this a lot during the next months.
 I did my best to provide an internal structure that is a good foundation for further development.
 For discussing general ideas and suggestions, notice the *Discussions* section.
+I'd be very happy to see people contribute.

 Have a nice day!